Thunderclap Newman: Separate ways

-McCulloch had stints with a dozen or more bands, including John Mayall, Stone the Crows, and Paul McCartney's Wings but, at the age of 26, he died in his home of heroin-induced cardiac arrest on 25 September 1979.
+McCulloch had stints with a dozen or more bands, including John Mayall, Stone the Crows, and Paul McCartney's Wings but, on 25 September 1979, at the age of 26, he died in his home from a cardiac arrest.
 His body was discovered by his brother, Jack, two days later.

 In 1973, Keen released a solo album for Track, entitled Previous Convictions, which featured McCulloch and Roger Felice on some tracks.
 He began recording a double album as a follow-up.
 Frustrated by his lack of progress at Track, he took the demos to Island Records, which pared it down to the single album Y'know Wot I Mean? and released it in 1975.
-Its single, "Someone to Love", received plenty of airplay but failed to sell.
+Its single, "Someone to Love", received significant airplay but failed to chart.

 Discouraged, Keen ceased recording after one more single in 1976.
 He tried his hand at record producing, working with the punk band Johnny Thunders and the Heartbreakers on their first album L.A.M.F. in 1977, and also produced Motörhead's first album before leaving the music industry.
-He appears on several tracks on the best of Motorhead double CD All the Aces, as part of a live set originally performed under the name the Muggers.
-The set includes five songs written and sung by Keen, only one of which had appeared on his solo albums.

-Keen suffered from arthritis for several years, and was recording his third solo album, when he unexpectedly died of heart failure at the age of 56 on 12 March 2002.
+Keen suffered from arthritis for several years, and was recording his third solo album, when he unexpectedly died of heart failure on 12 March 2002, at the age of 56.

-In 1971, Newman recorded a solo album, Rainbow, and he played assorted instruments on Roger Ruskin Spear's first album.
+In 1971, Newman recorded a solo album, Rainbow, and played assorted instruments on Roger Ruskin Spear's first album.

 In 2002, Newman was eventually coaxed out of retirement by István Etiam and David Buckley (ex-Barracudas).
 Another three musicians were added to the line-up and in late 2005 the Thunderclap Newman Band was formed.
 It was an international collection of six musicians of various nationalities and with different musical backgrounds.
-Under the leadership of Andy Newman, the band set out to celebrate the music of Thunderclap Newman and to honour the legacy of John 'Speedy' Keen and Jimmy McCulloch.
+Under the leadership of Andy Newman, the band set out to celebrate the music of Thunderclap Newman and to honour the legacy of John "Speedy" Keen and Jimmy McCulloch.

 One of the aims of the band was to perform Hollywood Dream for the first time ever in its entirety, alongside material written by Keen and McCulloch after Thunderclap Newman had gone their separate ways.
 With two more songwriters, David Buckley and István Etiam, there were plans to add new songs to the existing material.